mcguirecooper/Interactive-Lab-Hub/Lab 5/README.md

 ### Test the interaction prototype

 Now flight test your interactive prototype and **note down your observations**:
-For example:
-1. When does it what it is supposed to do?
-1. When does it fail?
-1. When it fails, why does it fail?
-1. Based on the behavior you have seen, what other scenarios could cause problems?

 ![image](https://user-images.githubusercontent.com/50084830/197625700-a0f379aa-2c6d-4296-99d2-278d29bf3286.png)
 I haven't tested out every food I have, but the model does well with packaged good.
 Vegetables and fruits it struggles more with.
 The model is based on a Microsoft research model "Swin Transformer: Hierarchical Vision Transformer using Shifted Windows" that has been trained on a large dataset, and I finetuned it to the lighting and environment of my apartment.
 The classification is usually very quick around 0-2 seconds.

 **\*\*\*Think about someone using the system.
-Describe how you think this will work.\*\*\***
-1. Are they aware of the uncertainties in the system?
-1. How bad would they be impacted by a miss classification?
-1. How could change your interactive system to address this?
-1. Are there optimizations you can try to do on your sense-making algorithm.

-The user is being asked to confirm every classification, so the device is setting expectations far below perfection.
+Describe how you think this will work.\*\*\*** The user is being asked to confirm every classification, so the device is setting expectations far below perfection.
+A misclassification wouldn't be very impactful due to the low stakes of knowing what you bought.
+Also, a misclassification can be caught by the user immediately.
+Users can simply retry the object detection if they are unsatisfied with the result.
+A button or key is being pressed to confirm the classification.
+Eventaully this would probably be replaced with a touch screen with would have a green check mark and red X to more quickly go through many items.
+The algorithms for object detection and classification work best when singular items are done at a time, and accuracy is very important in this use case.
+So, I would not make any changes to the algorithms.

 ### Part D
 ### Characterize your own Observant system